 §205.606 Nonorganically produced agricultural products allowed as ingredients in or on processed products labeled as "organic."

 Reference: 205.606(c) Celery powder.

-Technical Report: N/A Petition(s): 2007 Petition; 2018 TR pending Past NOSB Actions: 03/2007 NOSB recommendation; 04/2010 sunset recommendation; 10/2015 NOSB Final Review Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)
+Technical Report: N/A

+Past NOSB Actions: 03/2007 NOSB recommendation; 04/2010 sunset recommendation; 10/2015 NOSB Final Review

+Recent Regulatory Background: Sunset renewal notice published 06/06/12 (77 FR 33290); Renewed 03/15/2017 (82 FR 14420)

-Celery powder is used in a variety of processed meat products (hot dogs, bacon, ham, corned beef, pastrami, pepperoni, salami, etc.) to provide "cured" meat attributes without using prohibited nitrites.
+Meat preservation via natural nitrites/lactic acid is an ancient technology.
+In the organic sector, celery powder is used in a variety of processed meat products (hot dogs, bacon, ham, corned beef, pastrami, pepperoni, salami, etc.) to provide "cured" meat attributes without using prohibited nitrites.
 Celery powder is naturally high in nitrates that are converted to nitrites during fermentation by a lactic acid culture.
-Celery powder and the presence of nitrate and nitrites protects against spoilage and also reduces risk from food borne pathogens, including clostridium botulinum, which produces botulin toxin.
+Celery powder and the presence of nitrate and nitrites protects against spoilage (as an antioxidant) and also reduces risk from food borne pathogens, including clostridium botulinum, which produces botulin toxin.
 Celery powder is used in place of synthetic chemical nitrate and nitrite which are not currently permitted in U.S. organic agriculture.
 Although functionally similar to the use of synthetic nitrate and nitrite, meat products processed with celery powder must be labeled "uncured."

-Celery is cleaned, macerated, physically separated (liquid/solid), and the liquid is concentrated by evaporation, heated and vacuum dried.
+Celery is cleaned, macerated, physically separated (liquid/solid), and the liquid is concentrated by evaporation, then heated and vacuum dried.
 According to the original petition, 0.2-0.5% celery powder and 0.01-0.5% of lactic acid starter culture are used to convert the nitrates to nitrite and thus create the curing agent.
 According to the Kerry Inc. patent

 (https://patentimages.storage.googleapis.com/1b/75/a5/082eb2538620f2/US20080305213A1.pdf), "the curing agent can further comprise additional components, including but not limited to, yeast extract, protein hydrolyzates, amino acids, vitamins, minerals, and carbohydrates.
 Prior to the conversion of nitrate to nitrite, the pH and salt content of the plant material can be adjusted with the addition of a suitable acid, base, salt, or combination thereof.
 The plant material can be subjected to additional processing steps prior to conversion of nitrate to nitrite.
 Such processing steps can include, but are not limited to, heat treatment, filter sterilization, or a process which reduces the initial microbial load."
 Celery powder is typically standardized to a specific nitrite content.
-According to past information reviewed by the NOSB, meat preservation via natural nitrites/lactic acid is an ancient technology.
-Concerns have been raised during past reviews that production of high nitrate conventional nonorganic celery used for celery powder production requires enhanced use of synthetic nitrate fertilizers.
-According to the Kerry Inc. patent, other plants high in nitrate that could be used "include, but are not limited to, celery, beet, spinach, lettuce, cabbage, cucumber, eggplant, mushroom, green pepper, butternut squash, zucchini, mixed salad greens, carrot, artichoke, green bean, lima bean, broccoli, cauliflower, collard green, com, mustard, okra, onion, Chinese pea pod, black eyed pea, green pea, potato, turnip, sauerkraut, radish and the like.
-Other edible plant material containing nitrate, preferably at least about 50 ppm nitrate, also can be used.
-Any mixture or combination of plant materials can be used to make the curing agent."
+See discussion below for more information about source material.

 There is no list of individual non-organic agricultural commodities allowed under the Japanese Agricultural Standards (JAS), International Federation of Organic Agricultural Movements (IFOAM) or Codex standards - however these standards allow for up to 5% non-organic content.
-Celery powder is not listed in the EU Organic Standards, however, sodium nitrate is allowed for meat products (an alternative to celery powder not currently listed on the National List).
+Celery powder is not listed in the EU Organic Standards; however, sodium nitrate is allowed for meat products (an alternative to celery powder not currently listed on the National List).